This post may contain affiliate links. Please see my disclosure policy for details.

 13. Cool off in hot springs at Bahariya Oasis

 What I found amazing about the Western Desert is their water source.
-Water is a rare commodity in the desert and the community have really come together to allow water to be provided to most of the villages in the area.
+Water is a rare commodity in the desert and the community has really come together to allow water to be provided to most of the villages in the area.

 In Bawiti and the surrounding villages, a lot of water can be found in the Western Desert depressions.
 But, it’s all underground!